-Nova Southeastern University programs may not meet a state's certification and/or licensure requirements.
-Before beginning any program, applicants should contact the specific state department of education to verify requirements and current information regarding teacher certification/licensure.
+A state approved program is a course of study designed to meet all the state's educational requirements to qualify for a professional certificate or license.
+Before beginning any Nova Southeastern University education degree program, applicants should contact the specific state department of education to verify requirements and current information regarding educator certification/licensure.